BioContainers/edu/docs/what_is_biocontainers.rst

 **Installation**

-The installation area is where you instructions to build the software will be defined.
+The installation area is where the instructions to build the software will be defined.
 Here is the correct place to put Dockerfile syntax and system commands.

 .. code-block:: bash